 In this case Figuera defined the use of two opposite signals: when one was at maximum the other was at minimum, when one was increasing the other was decreasing.

 Figuera solved this situation with the use of a mechanical commutator based on many intermediate contacts varying the resistance to each set of coils in order to split the current to one or the other set.
-The problem with the mechanical commutator is that it is very difficult to build it, especially for amateur people. there some options to get those two opposite signals:
+The problem with the mechanical commutator is that it is very difficult to build it, especially for amateur people.
+There are some other options to get those two opposite signals:

 A) Develop a mechanical commutator as that described in the patent